 OEL designates as its liaison for all issues relating to this MOU, Christian Summers, whose title is Educational Policy Analyst, and who can be contacted by telephone at (850) 717-8574 or by email at christian.summers@oel.myflorida.com and whose address is Office of Early Learning, 250 Marriott Drive, Tallahassee, Florida 32399.

-designates as its liaison for all issues relating to this MOU, , whose title is, and who can be contacted by telephone at or by email at and whose address is.
+PCLB designates as its liaison for all issues relating to this MOU, Patsy Buker whose title is Executive Director, and who can be contacted by telephone at 727-507-4857 ext.
+7904 or by email at Patsy.Buker@flhealth.gov and whose address is 8751 Ulmerton Road, Suite 2000, Largo, FL 33771.

 This MOU shall continue in full force and effect until revised in writing and signed by both parties or canceled by either party upon no less than ninety days (90) written notice.